mmattel/caldera-forms-email-check/README.md

 ### Adds an eMail domain check processor to Caldera Forms ###

-Check if the domain of the eMail checked is most likely capable recieving eMails.
+Check if the domain of the eMail given is most likely capable recieving eMails.
 Useful to aviod misusage or mistyped eMails without additional confirmations.

 ## Installation ##